 You can’t change your partner’s frustrating behavior however you can let him know, in a heart-centered way, how his behavior affects you.
 I like to believe that people don’t intentionally hurt others.
 Especially not in a love relationship.
 Most trespasses are unconscious.
 And not ill-intended.

 It’s up to you to let your partner know what you want and need.
 And having a tantrum, shutting down emotionally, or pretending it doesn’t matter will only keep you disconnected from your partner.

 If you want connection, learning how to communicate without anger is a must.
-The way you accomplish that is by discovering your core need in any upsetting situation.
+Believe it or not there are couples who communicate without anger.
+And the way you accomplish that is by discovering your core need in any upsetting situation.
 Then learning how to give that core need a clear, heart-centered voice.

 Your anger is valid.
-However, it’s important to take care of herself emotionally.
+However, it’s important to take care of herself emotionally and manage your energy.
 That isn’t your partner’s job.